R1tschY/chassis/chassis/README.md

 # Chassis

-*Dependency injection framework for Rust inspiried by Guice*
+*Compile-time dependency injector for Rust inspiried by Dagger 2*